Star Pattern Fragments: Accessing Knowledge Graphs through Star Patterns: Experimental Evaluation

-Figure~\ref{fig:req} shows NRS for the experiments with 64 clients.
-SPF sends significantly fewer requests to the server than both brTPF and TPF.
+As previously highlighted, this section assesses whether or not sending more selective requests, i.e., subqueries that may be composed of more than one triple pattern, has an impact on the network traffic.
+Especially for queries with large star patterns, it was expected that utilizing such subqueries results in fewer requests to the server and less data transfer (i.e., intermediate results) between server and client.

+Figures~\ref{fig:req1}-\ref{fig:req4} show NRS for the experiments with 64 clients (since 64 was the highest number of clients all approaches were able to finish for \texttt{watdiv10M}) over all WatDiv datasets for all WatDiv query loads as well as \texttt{dbpedia-lsq} over \texttt{dbpedia}.
+Note, that the figures in Figure~\ref{fig:networkusage} exclude queries that timed out for any approach, since such queries have incomplete values for the approaches it timed out for.
+Figure~\ref{fig:networkusage_app} in Appendix~\ref{app:a} contains figures that include queries that timed out.
+In any case, the figures show that SPF sends significantly fewer requests to the server than both brTPF and TPF over all datasets and query loads.
 This is due to the fact that in order to process a triple pattern, TPF sends one request for each intermediate binding while brTPF sends one request per 30 intermediate bindings (since $|\Omega|=30$).
 SPF, however, sends considerably fewer requests since the intermediate results for the triple patterns within a star pattern are processed by the server.
+This is especially the case for \texttt{watdiv-1\_star}, since SPF only has to make one request per 100 results (since the page size was set to 100).
 As the queries include more star patterns, SPF sends more requests, although at all times fewer than brTPF and TPF.
-SPF sends the same amount of requests to the server as brTPF for the \texttt{paths} query load as SPF's query processing is the same as brTPF's query processing when no stars are included in the query.
+SPF sends the same number of requests to the server as brTPF for the \texttt{watdiv-paths} query load as SPF's query processing is the same as brTPF's query processing when no stars are included in the query.
+While Smart-KG normally only sends one request per star pattern, the presence of infrequent triple patterns often means that it ends up sending a larger number of requests than SPF.
+In fact, this is the case for all query loads containing star patterns, and SPF clearly has a lower number of requests than Smart-KG.
+SaGe was expected to issue fewer requests than SPF since it only sends more than one request when the query has been suspended after the time quantum; however, in some cases, SPF actually has a comparable number of requests to the server.
+This is mostly due to the more complex queries taking longer, thus being suspended a higher number of times.